Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## 3.2 Battery Info

-Battery level should not go too much below ~10.5V.
+Battery level for the smaller robot should not go too much below ~10.5V and for the big robot not below 20.5V.
 Robot will beep as a warning if its battery level is starting to get low and should be placed on charge.

-NOTE: DO NOT KEEP ROBOT POWERED WHILE ON CHARGE.
+NOTE: DO NOT KEEP ROBOTS POWERED WHILE ON CHARGE.
 THIS IS NOT HEALTHY FOR THE BATTERY AND WILL SIGNIFICANTLY DEGRADE ITS LIFESPAN.

 Power info and other telemetry info can be read off of the robot's small LED display as shown in the image below: